no-realm/ghidra.fizz/README.md

 # ghidra.fizz

-#### Ghidra: Fizz - Fizzing Signatures Plugin
+#### Ghidra: Fizz - Signature Maker Plugin

 ## Brief

-This is a simple plugin which can create and load custom fizz signatures for binaries.
+This is a simple plugin which can create array of byte signatures for currently selected areas.

 ## Demo